justinmassart/jiri-public/README.md

 This repo is a copy of the main repo which is private.

-This project is a school project for an exam.
+This project was a school project for an exam.
 The goal was to create an app to manage juries for school projects.

 By managing juries it means being able to :